mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 Historical or might-have-been [[Terra|Terran]] societies can be used as a source of inspiration for worlds in Traveller but this can be taken too far.
-If an alien society looks exactly like ancient China or some kind of techno- Mayan civilisation, Travellers might wonder why there
+If an alien society looks exactly like ancient China or some kind of techno-Mayan civilisation, Travellers might wonder why there

 are such direct cultural parallels.
 However, the idea of a corporate government might be inspired by British,